 Students may matriculate in the Spring semester; however, scholarships and TA appointments may not be available.

 Please consult the MA Art History coordinator, Dr Kevin Chua, for all questions regarding application.

 Students entering the MA program in Art History should have a BA in Art History or a BA in a related field with at least 24 hours in Art History.
 Up to 9 of these hours may be completed through leveling at TTU.

-- Alternatively, students whose undergraduate degree is not in art history may complete the Graduate Certificate in Art History and Criticism at TTU.
+- Alternatively, students whose undergraduate degree is not in Art History may complete the Graduate Certificate in Art History and Criticism (GCERT) at TTU.
 The GCERT requires 6 hours of undergraduate Art History for admission.
 Students must complete 15 hours of graduate-level Art History to receive the GCERT.
 If used to fulfill leveling requirements, hours earned for the GCERT do not transfer to the MA degree plan.